Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

   * This check to see if you have a Memory_Storage script on your endpoint, if not, it will create one for you
 * importMem()
   * This check to see if any scripts outside of Memory_Functions and Memory_Storage have

   ```javascript
   import { mem } from './Memory_Functions';
   ```

   applied to them, they must contain the standard ```import xapi from 'xapi';``` for this to work, else nothing will happen.
+  * importMem also relies on a configuration option found on Line 20.
+Refer to [Configuration Menu](#configuration-menu) for more information